menu

 Overview

 West Reading is a very small borough located in the state of Pennsylvania.
 With a population of 4,543 people and just one neighborhood, West Reading is the 336th largest community in Pennsylvania.
-West Reading has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Much of the housing stock in West Reading was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Occupations and Workforce